ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 ## Approximately how long will each step of the process take?

-Once the artist onboarding process begins, it will take approximately 4-6 weeks to upload your project, finalize it on test net, submit it for curation review, finalize it on main net, schedule a launch date, and finally release the project.
+Once the artist onboarding process begins, it will take approximately 4-6 weeks to upload your project, finalize it on testnet, submit it for curation review, finalize it on mainnet, schedule a launch date, and finally release the project.
 The length of each step differs and depends somewhat on how quickly you, the artist, finalize your scripts.
 Please see our artist onboarding flow for more information about the timeline of each step.

 ## What is the expected timeline for hearing back from Art Blocks throughout the application process?